FAQs

 What is the IMO, and what did they decide regarding GHG emissions?

-The IMO is the United Nations’ specialised agency with responsibility for the safety and security of shipping and the prevention of marine and atmospheric pollution by ships.
-The IMO approved an initial GHG strategy in April 2018 to reduce GHG emissions generated by shipping activity.
-This strategy sets out the following levels of ambition:
+The IMO (International Maritime Organisation) is the United Nations’ specialised agency with responsibility for the safety and security of shipping and the prevention of marine and atmospheric pollution by ships.

-1. To reduce the total annual GHG emissions by at least 50% by 2050 compared to 2008.
+- to reduce the total annual GHG emissions from international shipping by at least 70%, striving for 80%, by 2040, compared to 2008.

-According to the IMO, the sector currently accounts for 2.2% of global emissions.
-Left unchecked, shipping emissions are expected to grow by 50-250% by 2050.
-While CO2 represented almost all of the industry’s GHG emissions (98%), methane (CH4) emissions from ships increased over this period (particularly over 2009–2012) due to increased activity associated with the transport of gaseous cargoes by liquefied gas tankers due to methane slip.
+While CO₂ represented almost all of the industry’s GHG emissions (98%), methane (CH₄) emissions from ships increased over this period (particularly over 2009–2012) due to increased activity associated with the transport of gaseous cargoes by liquefied gas tankers due to methane slip.
 There is potential for this trend to continue in the future if shipping moves to liquefied natural gas (LNG)-powered ships.

 The Poseidon Principles for Marine Insurance